 High Fructose Corn Syrup (HFCS) appears high on the ingredients list of many barbecue sauces.
 It has also been the subject of a lot of discussion lately.
 It has gotten a bad name, and sauce manufacturers have been scrambling to remove it from their formulae.
 Here are the facts as we know them today, although research is ongoing.

 The problem stems from fructose.
 Many people seem to think fructose is worse for you than table sugar.
-But the facts are that HFCS ranges from about 42 to 55% fructose and the rest is mostly glucose, the exact amount varies depending on what its intended use is.
-What the abolitionists don't seem to understand is that table sugar, called cane sugar or sucrose, is 50% glucose and 50% fructose and breaks down into those components when eaten.
-So what's the diff?
+But the facts are that HFCS ranges from about 42 to 55% fructose, and the most commonly used form is only 42% fructose.
+The rest is mostly glucose, the exact amount varies depending on what its intended use is.
+What the abolitionists don’t seem to understand is that table sugar, called cane sugar or sucrose, is 50% glucose and 50% fructose and breaks down into those components when eaten.
+So there’s more fructose in table sugar.
+And honey is 49%.

+Regular old corn syrup is 100% glucose.
+Zero fructose.
+That’s how HFCS got its name, it is corn syrup with more fructose than normal.
 The anti-HFCS folks have painted all corn syrups with the same broad brush.
-Corn syrup and high fructose corn syrup are not the same!
 Corn syrup is mostly a sugar called maltose.
 Karo Corn Syrup was introduced in 1902 and is hard to live without in many baking and other applications.
 Many modern barbecue sauces have corn syrup in them because they give the sauce a nice sheen.

 There have been a handful of papers on the subject of HFCS and health.
 I have studied the studies and discussed the subject with a well known scientist at FDA.
 So far there has been no concrete, high quality study whose results have been published in a respected peer reviewed journal, whose data has been replicated, that has demonstrated that HFCS is more harmful than cane sugar.
 Every word in that sentence was carefully chosen.
 There are some small, poorly run tests, that the abolitionists quote extensively, but they have not been duplicated by reputable labs, and the scientific community does not accept data that cannot be duplicated.